Designing for website accessibility for users with little to no vision, and using Screen Readers

 Best tips for designing accessible websites

 Guess what?
 For sighted developers, testing doesn’t have to be complicated.
 Try this handy tip: cover your screen.
 Or just turn it off.
+You don’t actually need to use screen readers to get a sense of what your site “looks” like!
 That will help you to “see” what kind of experience your website actually offers for non-visual users.

 When in doubt, KISS.Keep It Simple, Stupid.

 Really, we don’t need to say anything else here.
 But if you’re still reading this, then consider these basics: